pratik-dani/email_permutations/README.md

 ## Contributions

-I you find any bugs, please feel free to open an issue or send a pull request.
+If you find any bugs, please feel free to open an issue or send a pull request.